ritwik1993/pcl_495/project_documentation.md

 We recognized that there are differences between which devices work with openni1 and openni2.
 The way we have it set up so far
 * Out of the box, openni1 works with asus on Alex's computer
   * It did not work for Ritwik or Ji-hoon out of the box (they do have the same computer).
 They had to use openni2 instead, which worked out of the box
 * Running the [Avin2](http://answers.ros.org/question/60562/ubuntu-12042-and-openni_launch-not-detecting-kinect-after-update/) fix that is linked above makes openni1 work with the Kinect, but breaks the Asus driver.
-We can then uses Jarvis’s solution (link on ros wiki) to fix Asus to work with openni1, otherwise we can just use openni2
+We can then uses Jarvis’s [solution](http://answers.ros.org/question/109411/asus-xtion-problems-with-ubuntu-1204-running-ros-fuerte/#109831)  to fix Asus to work with openni1, otherwise we can just use openni2

 Installing and setting up the PCL (Point Cloud Library)
 -----------------------